Rancho Las Camaritas: History

 In Noe's original petition to governor Alvarado, he proposed to construct a house and grow vegetables on Las Camaritas for his family.
 The property was known during the American era as Noah's garden.
 Las Camaritas means little cabins, possibly referring to Noe's small cabins he had on the property.
 Maps identify his adobe home and a number of other structures were located on the northwest corner of 15th and Mission Street.

-The land is located in San Francisco's Mission District that encompasses the blocks between Fourteenth to Sixteenth Streets and from Mission to Harrison Streets.
+The land is located in San Francisco's Mission District within the area bounded by 14th Street, Mission Street, 16th Street, and Shotwell Street, with its southern border parallel to and about 300 feet north of 16th Street (the property extending 825 feet south from 14th Street and the same distance east from Mission Street).